Every year we get a new crop of contractors who attend a convention and are sold on the concept of this "new, latest and greatest" product.

 One of the points they continually make is "The holes we drill are much smaller."

 There is a place for the Foam and it's NOT in Concrete Raising.
 It's been used for years in insulation and void fill but there are serious issues in Raising.
 Think about it.
-You are going to try and raise concrete that will weigh from 5,000 to 35,000 lbs. with foam that I can rip apart and even crush in my hand.
-I can show you 9 failures just from just the past few years (Two listed here.)
-We have already fixed five and are on schedule for two more.
+You are going to try and raise concrete that could weigh up to 35,000 lbs. with foam that I can rip apart and even crush in my hand.
+I can show you multiple failures from just the past few years (A few listed here.)
+We have already fixed many and are already on schedule for three more this year.

 So why do the manufacturers at these concrete shows push it?